 Though some businesses can temporarily manage, others will have to take stronger precautions to guarantee their survival through this crisis.
 If you’re one of the 30 million small business owners who is concerned about the future, or you’re already struggling, there are options for financial assistance.

-Today your virtual CFOs in McAllen at Murray & Kirchner CPA, LLC, can help you understand the options for financial assistance available for your business.
+Today your virtual CFO in McAllen at Abigail Y. Murray CPA, LLC, can help you understand the options for financial assistance available for your business.

 An Update on How the Federal Government Aims to Help Businesses